Brewing methods for cold brewed coffee

 Pour Over:

-This is not strictly a cold brew method but rather a hot brew method for making cold coffee quickly.
-Some feel that certain coffee flavors can only be released with hot water.
-This method extracts the coffee with hot water and then immediately cools it drip by drip over ice.
-Detractors claim that the ice dilutes the coffee, however when proper equipment is used that control the rate of drip the ice does not melt very much.
+This is not strictly a cold brew method but rather a hot brew method for making iced coffee quickly.
+Some people feel that certain coffee flavors can only be released with hot water.

 Cold Brew Queen Experiment: